peterhinch/micropython-async/FASTPOLL.md

 CPython V3.7 provides a function `get_running_loop` which enables the current loop to be retrieved, raising a `RuntimeError` if one has not been instantiated.
 This is provided in `fast_io`.
-In the above sample the `Bar` constructor call `get_running_loop` to avoid inadvertently instantiating an event loop with default args.
+In the above sample the `Bar` constructor can call `get_running_loop` to avoid inadvertently instantiating an event loop with default args.

 Function: